 Instrumental Music for Year 7 in 2022

-Current students must re-enrol in November for the following year (click on the enrolment link below).
-For students starting Year 7 in 2022 and are interested in our Music Program, please click on the ‘Expression of Interest’ link below.
+Current students must re-enrol in November for the following year.
+For students starting Year 7 in 2022 and are interested in our Music Program, please contact Mrs Joanne Dema (Music Coordinator) at the College – 9871 0400.

 Group lessons are provided on a rotating basis for Years 7 – 10, so that students do not miss the same class each week.
 Where possible, solo lessons for Years 11 and 12 are held in one of their study periods.
 The instrument chosen may be incorporated into classroom electives in Years 10-12.
 Solo lessons are only available subject to approval.